samsquire/ideas3/README.md

 Autodebugging is to take an entered identifier and turn it into useful information.
 For example:

- * Enter a Kafka topic name, get a list of consumers.
+ * Enter a Kafka topic name, get a list of consumers and producers.
 (Derived from your configuration files pointing to Kafka)
  * Enter an s3 bucket name, amongst objects, get a list of iam roles that can write to the bucket (Derived from the AWS API and based off of assume role policies)

 Write ingesters for each system tool or API and have it warehoused in one place for introspection.